 Medications for Opioid Use Disorder (MOUD)

 According to the National Institute on Drug Abuse, Buprenorphine, methadone, and naltrexone are used to treat opioid use disorders (OUD) caused by short-acting opioids such as heroin, morphine, and codeine, as well as semi-synthetic opioids such as oxycodone and hydrocodone.
 These medications are safe to take for months, years, or even a lifetime.

 Types Of Heroin Rehab Programs Offered At Miracles Recovery

 There are two main types of long-term care for a heroin addiction treatment program.
 They both serve a shared purpose but offer flexibility for the different lifestyle needs of every individual.
-Speak with a professional about your addiction to find out which drug addiction treatment program might be best suited for you.
+Speak with a professional about your addiction to determine which drug addiction treatment program might best suit you.
 This will help foster individuals an understanding of heroin addiction and their recovery process.

 Inpatient or residential treatment care is when the individual lives at the addiction treatment center and stays for the entire duration of their heroin addiction treatment program.
 These types of programs offer a fully immersive experience with no external distractions or triggers.
 Inpatient treatment programs for heroin addiction are recommended for those with more intense addictions or those attending rehab for the first time.

 Intensive outpatient treatment programs and partial hospitalization programs (PHPs) still require a lot of participation but allow individuals to return home at the end of the night.
 They offer a fully supportive community and a team of professionals but will enable you to maintain your independence.
 These types of addiction treatment programs are best suited for those who have already completed a detox program or are living in a sober living facility.

 What Services Are Offered In Opioid Rehabilitation?